Vaxine is not just an adjuvant company but is actively engaged in developing its own vaccine portfolio.

 Vaxine has entered into more than 100 collaborations and partnerships extending from university academics to biotechnology and pharmaceutical companies.

 Vaxine was incorporated in 2002 as an Australian biotechnology company focussing on development of innovative vaccine technologies, with its lead product being its Advax delta inulin adjuvant.
-Supported by funding contracts from the National Institutes of Health Vaxine has developed a board range of vaccines, all utilizing its Advax adjuvant technology for enhanced immunogenicity and protection.
-Vaxine’s human candidates include vaccines against seasonal and pandemic influenza, hepatitis B, Japanese encephalitis, West Nile Virus, malaria, rabies, and allergy.
+Supported by funding contracts from the National Institutes of Health Vaxine has developed a broad range of vaccines, all utilizing its Advax adjuvant technology for enhanced immunogenicity and protection.
+Vaxine’s human candidates include vaccines against seasonal and pandemic influenza, COVID-19, hepatitis B, Japanese encephalitis, West Nile Virus, malaria, rabies, and allergy.
 Vaxine also has a veterinary division that is commercialising vaccine adjuvants tailored to specific animal health problems.